-The analysis of Eq. \eqref{horizon} leads us to find, for a given set of values $g$ and $M$, a maximum allowed value of Gauss-Bonnet coupling constant $\alpha= \alpha_0$ (cf. Fig.~\ref{fig:f1}) such that for $\alpha<\alpha_0$, we get a black hole solution with double horizons, say $r_{\pm}$, where $r_-$ and $r_+$, respectively, denote the Cauchy and the event horizon.
-For $\alpha=\alpha_0$, we get an extremal black hole solution with degenerate horizon $r_+=r_-\equiv r_E$.
+where $r_-$ and $r_+$ are, respectively, representing the Cauchy and the event horizons.
+The~analysis of Equation \eqref{horizon} leads us to find, for a given set of values $g$ and $M$, a maximum allowed value of the Gauss--Bonnet coupling constant $\alpha= \alpha_0$ (cf. Figure~\ref{fig:f1}) such that for $\alpha<\alpha_0$, we obtain a black hole solution with double horizons, say $r_{\pm}$, where $r_-$ and $r_+$, respectively, denote the Cauchy and the event horizon.
+For $\alpha=\alpha_0$, we obtain an extremal black hole solution with degenerate horizon $r_+=r_-\equiv r_E$.
 One can also find a maximum (or minimum) allowed value $g=g_0$ (or $M=M_0$) for the given values of $M$ and $\alpha$ (or $g$ and $\alpha$).
-From Fig.~\ref{fig:f1}, it is evident that the maximum allowed value of $\alpha$ (or $g$), decreases as we increase the value of $g$ (or $\alpha$), whereas, minimum allowed value of $M$ increases with $\alpha$.
-We summarize the Cauchy and the event horizon radii of $4D$ Hayward-EGB black hole for various values of $\alpha$, $g$ and $M$, in Table. \ref{tahor}.
-It is evident that the Cauchy (event) horizon radius increases (decreases) as we increase $\alpha$ and $g$ (cf. Table. \ref{tahor}), but, this trend reverses for increasing $M$.
+From Figure~\ref{fig:f1}, it is evident that the maximum allowed value of $\alpha$ (or $g$) decreases as we increase the value of $g$ (or $\alpha$), whereas, the minimum allowed value of $M$ increases with $\alpha$.
+We summarize the Cauchy and the event horizon radii of $4D$ nonsingular EGB black holes for various values of $\alpha$, $g$ and $M$, in Table~\ref{tahor}.
+It is evident that the Cauchy (event) horizon radius increases (decreases) as we increase $\alpha$ and $g$ (cf. Table~\ref{tahor}), but, this trend reverses for increasing $M$.